ELEM ED 317 Teaching Social Studies Preschool - 8

 I. Journal Writing

 1. First read the articles or text from the "Believing Game" perspective.
 Pretend to believe everything the authors say, try to enter into their point of view and think as they do, and suspend your own judgment.
-What are the main points of the readings?
+What is the overall purpose and main points of the readings?
 What do you really like about the readings and why?
 How do they confirm what you already know about the topic?
-How do they provided information you need as a teacher?
+How do they provide information you need as a teacher?

 2. Review the articles or text from the "Doubting Game" perspective.
 What questions do you have about the readings and the authors’ purpose in writing the article?
 What is confusing about the articles?
 What flaws can you detect in the authors’ research?
 What are the authors’ biases?
 What perspectives are omitted from the reading?
 Give supporting reasons for any criticisms of the articles.